Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both fake clues are excellent at misdirection.
-They steer the player away from pizza and towards the other answers by suggesting artistic endeavors.
-The clues are well-crafted and effectively misleading.
+Both fake clues are excellent.
+They clearly point to other answer choices.
+Clue 1 alludes to complex relationships (Pasta Carbonara) and clue 2 to action and adventure (Chicken Parmesan).
+They are unrelated to Pizza Margherita.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices